-- Submit TOEFL iBT scores, meeting a minimum score, or
+- Submit TOEFL iBT scores, meeting a minimum score in listening/speaking, or

-- Complete EFL courses in the areas of listening/speaking with a score of 80 percent or higher and have a personal interview with the EFL coordinator.
+- Complete EFL courses in the areas of listening/speaking with a score of 80 percent or higher.

 Students meeting the following criteria must comply with this revised requirement.

-- Students who apply to a Health Technologies program on or after November 10, 2014 or
+- Students who apply to a Health and Wellness program on or after February 4, 2020, or

-- Students who applied to a Health Technologies program before November 10, 2014, but have not yet met the previous English language requirement.
+- Students who applied to a Health and Wellness program before February 4, 2020 but have not yet met the previous English language requirement.
 The details of the testing options to meet the English language requirement are listed below.
 Students who are required to test must choose one option.

 Take the Test of English as a Foreign Language (TOEFL), iBT version.
 Students must earn at least the following minimum scores on the TOEFL iBT: